Akhenaten Biography – Family, Reign, Achievements & Facts

 He changed his name from Amenhotep to Akhenaten, a reflection of his strong devotion to the sun god Aten.
 As his reverence for Aten increased, the cult of Aten began to dwarf the cults of other gods in ancient Egypt.
 This was also due to the fact that Amenhotep IV purposely curtailed the worship of other Egyptian gods, including the chief god and sun god Amun (Amen).
 Some say it was an entirely political move, as he sought to stave off the political and religious elite the immense power they held in Egypt.

 During his 17-year reign, there was scarcely any opposition to Pharaoh Akhenaten’s religious and political reforms.
-This was because the ancient Egyptians revered their pharaohs as the physical embodiments of the gods.
+This was because the ancient Egyptians revered their pharaohs as the physical manifestations of the gods.
 It must be noted that it would come as no surprise that the people (mostly priests of Amun) that those religious reforms affected the most were inwardly praying for the end of Akhenaten’s rule.

 Who is Aten?